Zeetings/git-templates/README.md

 * pre-push: It makes sure that shared branches like *master* and *dev* are never force pushed.
 * commit-msg: It adds automatically the branch name to each commit message.
 This is useful when we need to go through history because it helps us to identify and group commits.

+It also provides aliases and default options for push and pull operations

 ### Installation

 1. Clone the repo